cataseven/Google-Map-Card/README.md

 ### ⚠️ Route Search and Travel Time Calculator — Quota Notice

-The Route Search and Travel Time Calculator uses **multiple paid APIs** per route calculation.
+The Route Search and Travel Time Calculator uses **multiple pay as go APIs** per route calculation.
 This lovelace card enforces a **built-in daily limit of 30 route calculations per API key** (shared across all card instances using the same key on the same browser).
 However, each calculation triggers multiple API calls:

 | Action | Approximate API Calls |
 |--------|----------------------|